Brijuni Islands National Park off the western coast of Istria

 July–August

-A refined cultural program featuring classical music concerts, theater performances, and dance shows set in atmospheric outdoor locations.
+A refined cultural programme of classical concerts, theatre performances and dance shows set in atmospheric outdoor locations.

 Best Time